Magnetically-Driven Suppression of Nematic Order in an Iron-Based Superconductor: Introduction

-It is difficult to distinguish the orbital and the magnetic scenarios since many of the observable properties are identical.
-We have now identified both theoretically and experimentally a new magnetic phase that can distinguish the two scenarios.
-By extending our previous analysis of the itinerant model to higher carrier concentrations, we have discovered that the phase diagram is richer than previously anticipated, based on the Ginzburg-Landau analysis near $T_N$, and that there exists, in some range of parameters, an additional phase at $T < T_N$, that restores $C_4$ symmetry.
-The order parameter in this new phase combines $\mathbf{Q}_X$ \textit{and} $\mathbf{Q}_Y$ with equal weights.
-In the following, we summarize the results of these calculations, which are explained in more detail in the Supplementary Information, and show experimental evidence for the predicted phase in a hole-doped superconductor, Ba$_{0.76}$Na$_{0.24}$Fe$_2$As$_2$.
-Such a second transition is highly unlikely in the orbital scenario because the breaking of the symmetry between $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ is the pre-condition for a magnetic transition.
-We view the observation of the transition to an SDW state which does not break the symmetry between $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ as a strong indication that the nematic order is of magnetic origin rather than of orbital origin.
+Many of the observable properties are identical in both the orbital and magnetic scenarios, hindering a determination of the origin of nematicity.
+In the following, we report the discovery of a new magnetic phase in hole-doped Ba$_{1-x}$Na$_x$Fe$_2$As$_2$~\cite{Avci:2013iua,Aswartham:2012bw} at doping levels close to the suppression of magnetic order.
+This second phase, which occurs at temperatures below the conventional $C_2$ transition, restores $C_4$ rotational symmetry, indicating that the SDW order combines $\mathbf{Q}_X$ \textit{and} $\mathbf{Q}_Y$ with equal weights.
+Such a second transition is highly unlikely in an orbital scenario because the breaking of symmetry of $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ is a pre-condition for a magnetic transition to occur.
+However, it is known that such a phase is a possible solution of itinerant magnetic models for certain combinations of electronic interactions and/or Fermi surface geometries~\cite{Eremin:2010ie,Brydon:2011fd,Giovannetti:2011ed,Kang:2013vr}.
+By going beyond our earlier Ginzburg-Landau analysis, we now show that the phase diagram is much richer than previously thought and that the $C_4$ phase becomes energetically favourable at higher doping levels, particularly in the range of phase co-existence with superconductivity~\cite{Kang:2013vr}.
+We therefore view the observation of the transition to an SDW state which does not break the symmetry between $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ as a strong indication that the nematic order is of magnetic origin.

+A magnetically-driven $C_4$ phase also provides a natural explanation for the new phase observed in transport measurements in Ba$_{1-x}$K$_x$Fe$_2$As$_2$ under external pressure~\cite{Hassinger:2012ki} and may explain anomalous diffraction results in Ba(Fe$_{1-x}$Mn$_x$)$_2$As$_2$~\cite{Kim:2010cw}, so it is probably present in other iron-based superconductors although our calculations show that its stability is highly sensitive to details of the electronic structure.

+In the following, we describe the experimental evidence for a reentrant $C_4$ phase in neutron and x-ray diffraction data on Ba$_{1-x}$Na$_x$Fe$_2$As$_2$ for $x>0.24$.
+We then summarize the results of theoretical calculations showing that such a phase is consistent with magnetically-driven nematic order.